yacinebouaouni/LeetCode-Solutions/README.md

 ## Sliding Window
 * In a fixed length setting, try to update the quantity of interest (currentSum, Product ...) by adding and substracting.
 Don't compute the quantity from zero.
+* In a fixed length setting, only one pointer is enough
+* In a sliding window, try using one pointer that is incremented +1 in a for loop and the second incremented when a condition is reached (e.g., max consicutive ones problem).
+Then stop incrementation when the condition is satisfied again.